-A Card Game, to be played between 3 teams/ players, with codependency between teams.
-An overarching concept which can be divide the parties as Rival 1, Rival 2, vying for the support of an Organization, all named in that order.
+A Card Game, to be played between 3 teams/ players, with dependency between teams.
+An overarching concept which divides the parties as Rival 1, Rival 2, vying for the support of an Organization, all named in that order.
 Holding this nomenclature to establish 3 parties, a story can be formed and fitted to this Game Mechanic.

 The Story for After Earth

 The year is 2836 AD.
 Prolonged periods of drought and flood over the last century, caused by acute global warming, have resulted in a wipe-out of the civilization as we knew it.
 The “Dark times” resulted in pandemics and extinction of many species.
 Humans have depleted the existing deposits of natural resources.
-Majority of land is now un-inhabitable and the population has drastically reduced to a twentieth.
+Majority of land is now uninhabitable and the population is reduced to a hundredth.
 Life on land has almost become impossible, except in certain remote patches scattered all around.
 These natural ‘Havens’ as they are known are much sought after.
 The entire living population is concentrated in these patches, barely managing with the limited resources.

 Surviving leaders have unified together and formed the United Nations Second Confederation (UNSC).
-The UNSC has decided to build a floating city: Thesia.
-Partially submerged under water, the purpose of the ship is to escape from the limits of the patches on land and harness the marine resources.
+The UNSC built a floating city: Thesia.
+Submerged under water, the purpose of the ship is to escape from the limits of the patches on land and harness the marine resources.
 Simultaneously they plan looking for undiscovered Havens, salvaging resources, until land masses become habitable again.
 Their aim is to make Earth habitable again by strictly controlling the resources utilized with sustainable use as the first requirement.
-They propose, it is Humanity’s turn to take the backstage and do not interfere with any natural processes.
-Their aim is to just survive and limit their control only to human civilization.
+They propose, it is Humanity’s turn to take the backstage and to not interfere with any natural processes.
+It is the last stand against extinction.

 This decision has led to a disagreement within some of the brightest minds of the time: Scientists, Astronauts, Engineers and Philosophers.
-They believe mankind’s days on Earth are numbered, and Civilization should seek refuge somewhere beyond this planet.
+They believe mankind’s days on Earth are numbered, and Civilization should seek refuge beyond this planet.
 Together, they’ve formed Civilization United Beyond Earth (CUBE).
 CUBE’s goal is to locate an inhabitable Stellar System.
-They propose to construct a spaceship large enough to accommodate all the interested population and enough resources and achieve sustainability to travel to the Stellar System which shows more promise than the current Earth.
+They propose to construct a spaceship large enough to accommodate all the interested population and enough resources.
+They want to achieve sustainability to travel to a Stellar System which shows more promise than the current Earth.
 According to them, the earth is doomed and the survivors need to escape before the population is reduced to such a number that starting a civilization again become impossible.

 It is a card game between three players who represent UNSC, CUBE and “The Public”.